h5py/h5py/docs/source/guide/quick.rst

     >>> dset = f.create_dataset('AnotherDataset', data=arr)

 HDF5 datasets support many other features, like chunking and transparent compression.
+See the section ":ref:`datasets`" for more info.

 Getting your data back
 ----------------------

 You can store and retrieve data using Numpy-like slicing syntax.
-The following slice mechanisms are supported (see :ref:`datasets` for more info):
+The following slice mechanisms are supported:

     * Integers/slices (``array[2:11:3]``, etc)
     * Ellipsis indexing (``array[2,...,4:7]``)